26 Things About Coffee You Wish You Did (And Didn’t) Know

 If you are like me, a coffee addict (tea addict as well, but that is for next time), then you will understand the great understanding for a freshly brewed, aromatic cup of liquid caffeine.
 For many, coffee is the essential bonk on the head you need to roll out of bed each morning.

 While you’re brewing your morning sunshine, think about this: more than 1400 million cups of coffee are consumed daily, and coffee is the most traded global commodity after oil.
 So, what makes humanity so obsessed about coffee all across the world?

-Let’s begin with the ancients, who started it all.
+Let’s begin with the ancients, who started it all…

-Goats in Ethiopia are believed to have discovered coffee.
+1. Goats in Ethiopia are believed to have discovered coffee.

 A goat-herder in Ethiopia noticed that his goats, after eating ripe coffee berries, were starting to “dance”.